epiforecasts/scoringutils/README.md

 | epiforecasts-EpiNow2  | Cases       |          21000 |       5700 |          3300.0 |        12000.0 |             -0.067 | -0.0790 |     28000 |        0.47 |        0.79 |           0.95 |              1.2 |
 | epiforecasts-EpiNow2  | Deaths      |             67 |         32 |            16.0 |           19.0 |             -0.043 | -0.0051 |       100 |        0.42 |        0.91 |           0.98 |              1.6 |

-`scoringutils` contains additional functionality to transform forecasts before scoring (see ), to summarise scores at different levels, to visualise them, and to explore the forecasts themselves.
+`scoringutils` contains additional functionality to transform forecasts, to summarise scores at different levels, to visualise them, and to explore the forecasts themselves.
 See the package vignettes and function documentation for more information.

 You may want to score forecasts based on transformations of the original data in order to obtain a more complete evaluation (see [this